-New Haven, Guyana
+New Haven, Guyana – March 17, 2014

 The day before Holi, Leslie and I noticed people making a large pile of what looked like old palm fronds in the vacant field across the highway.
 It dawned on me we had “front row” seats for that night’s Holi bonfire.

-It was just after 19:30 when we stepped onto our front terrace to watch the festivities.
-One of the first things I noticed is there was in fact a full moon rising through the clouds.
+The large bundle of dried palm fronds to the right of the white canopy would later become the Holi night fire.It was just after 19:30 when we stepped onto our front terrace to watch the festivities.
+One of the first things I noticed is there was a full moon rising through the clouds.
 The other thing I noticed was the sounds of drums coming from under the tent which had been set up at the site.
 The sound of the drums seemed to be at a constant crescendo.
 It kept us on the edge of our seats for quite some time.

 I passed my time “painting with light” as cars drove on the highway between our vantage point and the bonfire location.
 The crowd for the bonfire continued to build as did the sound of the drums.

 In no time at all, the fire engulfed the pile.
 At its height, the flames had to have been nearly 45 feet tall.
 I imagine the heat was fairly intense for those in the crowd.
 We could not feel the heat from our terrace.
-However, we could definitely see the embers.
-Luckily, many of the structures nearby are made of concrete block with metal roofs, so there were no other fires in the area.
+However, we could see the embers.
+Luckily, many of the structures nearby are concrete block with metal roofs, so there were no other fires in the area.

-As the fire died down we decided to call it a day.
+As the fire died down, we decided to call it a day.

 The next morning, Phagwah, we both dressed for colors.
 Each of us had on a white top.
 That is like shouting for others to pelt you with colors.

 As we were driving toward our home, we stumbled across the Indian Cultural Centre.
-That actually worked out to our benefit.
+That worked out to our benefit.
 Unlike last week, this time we arrived after the President of Guyana instead of waiting for him to arrive.

-Shortly after we arrived we were both doused with a white powder.
-That made it difficult to take a photograph of a dance troupe.
+Shortly after we arrived, we were both doused with a white powder.
+That made it challenging to take a photograph of a dance troupe.
 Luckily I had prepared for the worst.
 I had covered my camera with a plastic grocery bag, leaving a hole for the lens.
 Even still, I did end up with some color on my camera.
 I was ultimately able to clean it off.

-After the photograph we made it to the colors table.
+A Phagwah dance troupe was kind enough to pose for a photograph.After the photograph, we made it to the colors table.
 When we got there, we donated the boxes we had purchased.
-At the same time we were both getting pelted with colors by those we knew and by strangers.
+At the same time, we were both getting pelted with colors by those we knew and by strangers.

 A large tent had been set up.
 We found some seats near the front.
-The program began with a group performing a spring themed dance.
+The program began with a group performing a spring-themed dance.
 As they spun their white and gold dresses billowed at the bottom.
 It was a beautiful sight.